Value of Water

 A recent segment for public television produced by Huell Howser and underwritten by ACWA members showcases the value of water and, especially when compared to other everday household produces and services.
 View "Water: The Best Deal Around."

-For more information, download Fast Facts on Rising Water Costs.
+For more information, download Fast Facts on the Value of Water Service.
+(June 2015)

 New materials for ACWA members: